Fire Station No. 23 (Los Angeles, California)

-Fire Station No. 23 is a former fire station in Downtown Los Angeles.
-Built in 1910 as an operating fire station, it was also the Los Angeles Fire Department's headquarters until 1920 and the residence of every fire chief from 1910 to 1928.
-When it opened, it spawned a political firestorm due to the ornate interior and expensive imported materials, leading to its being called the "Taj Mahal" of firehouses.
-After 50 years of operation, the station was closed in 1960 as the department began replacing older stations with new facilities.
-Since the 1980s, Fire Station No. 23 has been a popular filming location.
-Motion pictures filmed at the station include the Ghostbusters movies, Set It Off, The Mask, Police Academy 2, Flatliners, Firehouse and National Security.
+Fire Station No. 23 is a former fire station in downtown Los Angeles.
+Built in 1910 as an operating station, it was also the Los Angeles Fire Department's headquarters until 1920 and the residence of every fire chief from 1910 to 1928.
+The station created a political firestorm when it opened, due to its ornate interior and expensive imported materials, leading to its being called the "Taj Mahal of fire stations".

+After 50 years in operation, the station closed in 1960.
+It was declared a Los Angeles Historic Cultural Monument in 1966 and entered into the National Register of Historic Places in 1980.
+It has also become a popular filming location.
+Motion pictures filmed here include the Ghostbusters movies, Set It Off, The Mask, Police Academy 2, Flatliners, Firehouse and National Security.